liferay/liferay-docs/distribute/marketplace-dev-guide/articles/developing-marketplace-apps/01-marketplace-basics.markdown

 ## What Kind of Validations Are Performed by Liferay?

-Liferay ensures that apps meet a minimum set of requirements, by performing the following activities:
+Liferay ensures that apps meet a minimum set of requirements by performing the following activities:

 - Running basic anti-virus checks